cpppy/TrainGPT/README.md

 ```python
 cd dataset & vim generate_lmdb.py
 ```
-the dataset: medical was downloaded from huggingface: shibing624/medical
+the dataset: medical was downloaded from huggingface: shibing624/medical.
+if you want to use your own datasets, just modify the script: dataset/generate_lmdb.py

 ```python
     dataset = MedicalMix(data=dict(
         data_paths=[